 About the Family:

-Discussing Estate Management: Sisters Navigate Muniment of Title in Texas
+Discussing Estate Management: Sisters Navigate Muniment Of Title In Texas

 Sisters, Carrie and Chris, are the adult daughters and sole heirs of their recently deceased father’s, Tom, estate.
 Tom, a divorcee who lived in the Georgetown area, led a relatively simple life.
 A retiree with a paid-off home, a car, savings accounts and CDs in the bank, and a modest coin and bullion collection is suspected to be located in a bank safe deposit box.
 Although the ladies were close to their Dad, they were not completely privy to his financial affairs, but they knew the larger picture.